Glitch-is/InnaTasks/README.md

 # InnaTasks
-Sends your Assignments, Homework and Test from Inna to TaskWarrior
+Sends your Assignments, Homework and Tests from Inna to (http://taskwarrior.org/)[TaskWarrior]